jaredly/j3/Roadmap.md

 ministering interview; sit down with someone and treat them as though they are the most important person in the world, the most interesting person.

+# Tmptext

+andddd
+ok now
+the story is: collapse history items.

 #

 Ok next